Quantile Fourier Transform, Quantile Series, and Nonparametric Estimation of Quantile Spectra: Appendix II: The R Functions

-\begin{itemize} \item {\tt qdft}: a function that computes the quantile discrete Fourier transform (QDFT) for univariate or multivariate time series. \item {\tt sqdft}: a function that computes the spline quantile discrete Fourier transform (SQDFT) for univariate or multivariate time series. \item {\tt qdft2qper}: a function that computes the quantile periodogram and cross-periodogram (QPER) from the output of {\tt qdft} or {\tt sqdft}. \item {\tt qdft2qacf}: a function that computes the quantile autocovariance and cross-covariance function (QACF) from the output of {\tt qdft} or {\tt sqdft} with the option of returninig the quantile series (QSER). \item {\tt qspec.lw}: a function that computes the lag-window (LW) spectral estimate from the QACF. \item {\tt qsmooth.qper}: a function that computes a quantile-smoothed version of the QPER or other quantile spectral estimate. \item {\tt qsmooth.qdft}: a function that computes a quantile-smoothed version of the QDFT. \item {\tt qfa.plot}: a function that produces a quantile-frequency image plot for a real-valued quantile spectrum. \item {\tt tqr.fit}: a low-level function that computes the trigonometric quantile regression (TQR) solution at a single frequency. \item {\tt tsqr.fit}: a function that computes the solution of trigonometric spline quantile regression (TSQR) at a single frequency. \item {\tt sqr.fit}: a function that computes the solution of spline quantile regression (SQR) from user-provided response vector and design matrix using a modified version of {\tt rq.fit.fnb} in `quantreg'. \end{itemize}
+\begin{itemize} \item {\tt qdft}: a function that computes the quantile discrete Fourier transform (QDFT) of a univariate or multivariate time series at a user-specified sequence of quantile levels. \item {\tt qser}: a function that computes the quantile series (QSER) of a univariate or multivariate time series at a user-specified sequence of quantile levels from the time series or the QDFT produced by {\tt qdft}. \item {\tt qacf}: a function that computes the quantile autocovariance function (QACF) of a univariate or multivariate time series at a user-specified sequence of quantile levels from the time series or the QDFT produced by {\tt qdft}. \item {\tt qspec.lw}: a function that computes the lag-window spectral estimate with or without quantile smoothing (LWQS or LW) for a given bandwidth parameter from the QACF produced by {\tt qacf}. \item {\tt qdft2qser}: a function that computes the quantile series (QSER) from the QDFT produced by {\tt qdft}. \item {\tt qdft2qper}: a function that computes the quantile periodogram (QPER) from the QDFT produced by {\tt qdft}. \item {\tt qdft2qacf}: a function that computes the quantile autocovariance function (QACF) from the QDFT produced by {\tt qdft}. \item {\tt tqr.fit}: a low-level function that computes the trigonometric quantile regression (TQR) solution for a single frequency at a user-specified sequence of quantile levels. \end{itemize}